Maryland to require hospital, nursing home staff to get COVID vaccine

 The state’s testing positivity rate is 4.92% and nearly every part of the state is experiencing “substantial” or “high” spread of the virus, as measured by the federal government.

-Several of the state’s hospital systems — including the University of Maryland, Johns Hopkins, Greater Baltimore Medical Center and MedStar — already are requiring vaccines for its staff.
+Several of the state’s hospital systems — including the University of Maryland, Johns Hopkins, Greater Baltimore Medical Center, LifeBridge Health and MedStar — already are requiring vaccines for its staff.

+About 95% of the state’s hospital workers are employed by hospital systems that already have vaccine mandates in place, according to the Maryland Hospital Association.

 The state started posting vaccination data for each Maryland nursing home earlier this year, then ramped up pressure by publicizing the least-vaccinated facilities in recent weeks.